P&R and Winning: Can Pick and Roll Help you Win games?

 Team offense in basketball games consists of a collection of offensive actions carried out with the assistance of two or more players.
 Of these activities, the most regularly used in the last decade is the on-ball screen called the “pick and roll.”
 This study aimed to examine all of the pick and rolls conducted in the Euroleague championship from all of the 24 participating teams and to review the possible relationships between success in the pick and roll and the overall success of the teams.

-For this particular study, 12,376 pick and rolls from 502 matches were examined and classified in classifications according to the end result of the offensive possession.
+For this particular study, 12,376 picks and rolls from 502 matches were examined and classified in classifications according to the end result of the offensive possession.

-Conclusively, coaches of the high level European clubs must be focused on training the players to the most efficient aspects of the pick and roll offense, so that the chances of winning the championship is maxymized that way.
+Conclusively, coaches of the high-level European clubs must be focused on training the players to the most efficient aspects of the pick-and-roll offense, so that the chances of winning the championship are maximized that way.

 Among these team actions, the better the combined organization between players, the higher the probability of winning.
 Additionally, basketball is a team game lacking various types of interplay, structured or not, for both defense and offense actions.
 More secondary plays of an attacker-defender game, 1-on-1 plays endure in basketball.
 Yet, as the game progresses over time, more complicated forms are being recognized.

 In the existing study, a situation that involves more factors will be analyzed, particularly a 2-on-2 offense-defense interplay in which, in addition to the offensive ball-handler, a second player is placing himself in the trajectory of the defender of his ball-handling teammate (making a screen for him).
 In this way, the screener is helping the ball handler to gain an unobstructed/better/easier route to the basket.

 This action, one of the simplest forms of two players working together in a basketball game, is usually called the pick and roll.

 This action is not just providing a ball-handler a better shot, but, also it can lead to creating a good pass to the screener.